joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/12/06/opinion/military-defense-spending.html?searchResultPosition=4

 **How Biden Can Help Save the Middle East**\
-`The fate of the Jordan River can tell us a lot about the future of Israeli-Arab relations.`\
+`The fate of the Jordan River may tell us a lot about the future of Israeli-Arab relations.`\
 https://nytimes.com/2022/12/06/opinion/how-biden-can-help-save-the-middle-east.html?searchResultPosition=5

 **Will Georgia Deal Trump Another Political Blow?**\